What is a health savings account (HSA)?

 A health savings account is commonly referred to as an HSA.
 According to HealthCare.gov, these accounts provide a way to set aside pretax money to pay for any medical expenses.
 The purpose of HSAs is to lower healthcare costs by eliminating taxation.
 Health savings accounts are permitted for use toward deductibles, copayments, coinsurance premiums and any out-of-pocket medical costs.

-When it comes to ensuring your employees can enjoy the healthcare benefits your small business provides, few fringe benefits provide the tax-advantaged saving power of a health savings account, or HSA.
-As they allow employees to stash pretax funds from their paychecks to help cover nearly any qualified future medical expense, HSAs are a flexible way to help your workforce take full advantage of your company's health plan.
-Configuring your small business's health plan can be a formidable task, but with enough information, you can decide whether offering your employees an HSA is the right step for your team.
+When it comes to ensuring your employees can enjoy the healthcare benefits your small business provides, few fringe benefits provide the tax-advantaged saving power of an HSA.
+As they allow employees to stash pretax funds from their paychecks to help cover nearly any qualified future medical expense, HSAs are a flexible way to help your workforce take full advantage of your company’s health plan.
+Configuring your small business’s health plan can be a formidable task, but with enough information, you can decide whether offering your employees an HSA is the right step for your team.